 Warwick is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Warwick in 2022 was $17,008, which is low income relative to North Dakota and the nation.
-This equates to an annual income of $68,032 for a family of four.
+The per capita income in Warwick in 2022 was $25,517, which is low income relative to North Dakota and the nation.
+This equates to an annual income of $102,068 for a family of four.
 However, Warwick contains both very wealthy and poor people as well.
-Warwick also has one of the higher rates of people living in poverty in the nation, with 44.90% of its population below the federal poverty line.

 Warwick is an extremely ethnically-diverse city.
 The people who call Warwick home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Warwick residents report their race to be Asian, followed by Native American.
-Important ancestries of people in Warwick include German, French, Norwegian, Irish, and English.
+The greatest number of Warwick residents report their race to be Asian, followed by White.
+Warwick also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 12.20% of the city’s residents.
+Important ancestries of people in Warwick include German, French, English, Irish, and Scots-Irish.

 The most common language spoken in Warwick is English.
 Other important languages spoken here include Tagalog and Native American languages.